qikuta/quentinikuta.com/about_me.md

 <td> <img src="q_fish.jpg" alt="Drawing" style="width: 500px;"/> </td>
 </tr></table>

-_From top left: Me with a fancy LiDAR  scanner in a floodplain forest, my cat, me in a trunk of a huge Cottonwood tree, my first brown trout on the fly._
+_From top left: Me with a fancy LiDAR  scanner in a floodplain forest, my cat, me in a trunk of a huge Cottonwood tree, my first brown trout on the fly rod._

 [Go Back Home](./)